sheijk/Zomp/readme.txt

 applications.
 Currently there is not a lot of documentation.
 You can browse the testsuite and the examples to get an idea what you can do.

-Zomp's website is located at http://zompc.net.
+Zomp's website is at http://zompc.net.

 = History, Goals